 Four patients, three girls, one boy, aged from 3 months to 12 years diagnosed with endobronchial tumors were found.
 The four patients were symptomatic and their pathological diagnoses were bronchial carcinoid tumor , myofibroblastic tumor , Hodgkin lymphoma metastases and endobronchial polyp .
 Each case is presented hereafter with more detail.

 A 9-year-old girl was transferred from another hospital to complete imaging study condensation/persistent right lower lobe atelectasis (LID).
-The girl did not have AP or AF of interest, except episode asthma.
+She did not have personal or family history of interest, except episode asthma.
 She complained of intermittent fever syndrome for 2 months associated with cough and weight loss.
 Initially, she was diagnosed with pneumonia, having carried out antibiotic treatment without clinical or radiological response.
 The personal history included frequent episodic asthma mites and pollen sensitization and 3 previous episodes of pneumonia, 2 of which have required hospitalization.
 She had no family history (AF) of special interest.
 Physical examination revealed the presence of hypoventilation in the lower third of the right hemithorax.
 The complementary tests performed were: CBC, biochemistry, liver function and kidney: Normal; ESR 113 mm/h; mantoux 0 × 0 mm, negative sweat test, α-1 antitrypsin normally.
 Chest x-ray (Figure 1A): Condensation in right lung base; lung CT (Figure 1B) showed condensation LID, atelectasis that level associated with small pleural effusion and posterior right paratracheal lymphadenopathy, ipsilateral hilar and subcarinal; urinary catecholamines were normal; bronchoscopy: Tumor at entry of right basal bronchus pyramid that almost completely obstructs the bronchial lumen; pathological anatomy was consistent with bronchial carcinoid tumor with low proliferative index.
 Based in this diagnosis, middle and lower lobectomy is performed with favorable evolution.
 The patient did not require additional treatment with chemotherapy or radiotherapy.

 A 12-year-old boy is derived from their hospital of origin in order to study massive atelectasis of the left lung.
 He complained of dry cough with 2-3 months of evolution, associated with intermittent vomiting and fever.
 He has received antibiotic treatment in 2 occasions with transient improvement of the fever.
 Given the persistence of symptoms, a chest radiography was performed, appreciating massive atelectasis of the left lung.
-The boy did not have AF or AP of interest.
+The boy did not have personal or family history of interest.
 Physical examination showed normal findings except hypoventilation in left chest.
 Investigations performed were: Blood count, biochemistry, liver function and kidney normal, ESR 94 mm/h, LDH 1207 IU/L, enolase, catecholamines: Normal; aspirate and biopsy of bone marrow (BM): Normal; cytochemical CSF: Normal; Chest x-ray (Figure 2A) and lung CT (Figure 2B) showed massive atelectasis of the left lung; abdominal CT revealed right intrarenal mass which caused obvious nephromegaly; bronchoscopy: Left intrabronchial mass causing atelectasis; biopsy intrabronchial mass: Lymphocyte lineage cells positive for CD45 and CD20, compatible with Non-Hodgkin lymphoma B cells; FNA right renal tumor: Round cell neoplasia positive for CD45, compatible with Non-Hodgkin lymphoma (NHL) B-cell lymphoma Ki negative.
 In view these tests the patient is diagnosed with NHL immunophenotype B stage III, with primary location doubtful.
 Treatment and evolution: The patient began chemotherapy.
 At the end of the induction phase of imaging and bio-hematologic shows complete clinical remission.
 At this time, after 5 years of follow-up in outpatient, he is discharged free of disease.

 10-year-old girl who was referred for consultation by hemoptysis and contacting with a cousin diagnosed of tuberculosis.
-Additional tests: Mantoux 0 × 0 mm; lung CT: Occupation airspace LID basal and lateral segments.
+Additional tests: Mantoux 0 × 0 mm; lung CT: Occupation air space right lower lobe basal and lateral segments.
 These images of occupancy simulate a tree in bud, findings suggestive of infectious bronchiolitis and endobronchial spread of infectious process.
 Peripherally patchy areas seen in "ground glass".
 Probable right hilar nodal formations.
 In this situation, she began treatment with isoniazid, rifampicin, pyrazinamide and ethambutol for 2 months, after she continued with isoniazid and rifampicin.
 The second mantoux was also negative, so a new CT (Figure 3A) was performed and it showed a hyperdense image of polipodideo aspect that partially occupies the lumen of the right intermediate bronchus.
 Fibrobronchoscopy (Figure 3B) two reddish bumps, pedunculated and well defined that partially occupy the right intermediate bronchus which are removed along with service of Pediatric Surgery.
 The pathology was consistent with an inflammatory polyp with no evidence of granulomas, culture and PCR of bronchoalveolar lavage and sputum were negative.
 Treatment and evolution: After the removal of the endobronchial polyps, the patient presented a favorable evolution.

 Infant 3-month-old was admitted for study rejection of shots in the last 10 days, remaining afebrile without signs of fatigue or breathlessness.
-AP and AF did not provide remarkable information.
+Personal or family history did not provide remarkable information.
 Physical examination: hypoventilation in left chest, with the rest of the scan being normal.
 Chest x-ray (Figure 4A): Air trapping in the left lung without significant displacement of the mediastinum and contralateral lung.
 Lung CT (Figure 4B): Stenosis of the left main bronchus and left lung hyperinflation; bronchoscopy (Figure 4C): Tumor non-pulsatile output level of the left main bronchus stenosing 70-80% of the bronchial lumen.
 Post excision pathology was consistent with myofibroblastic tumor.
 After tumor resection by thoracotomy, she presented favorable evolution, remaining disease-free at present time.